Species-theoretic foundations of perturbative quantum field theory: Abstract

 \section{Abstract}

-We develop an algebraic formalism for perturbative (local) quantum field theory (pQFT) which is based on Joyal's combinatorial species.
-We show that certain fundamental structures of pQFT are correctly viewed as algebraic structures internal to species.
-Aspects of this formalism have appeared in the physics literature, particularly in the work of Bogoliubov-Shirkov, Steinmann, Ruelle, and Epstein-Glaser-Stora.
-In this paper, we give a fully explicit account in terms of Aguiar-Mahajan's modern theory of the structures involved.
-We describe the central construction of causal perturbation theory as a homomorphism from the Hopf monoid of set compositions, decorated with local observables, into microcausal polynomial observables.
-The various operator-valued distributions, e.g. time-ordered products, retarded products, generalized retarded products, are obtained as images of fundamental elements of this Hopf monoid under the (curried) homomorphism.
-The perturbative \hbox{S-matrix} scheme corresponds to the so-called universal series, and the property of causal factorization is naturally expressed in terms of the action of the Hopf monoid on itself by Hopf powers.
-Given a system of (re)normalized time-ordered products, the perturbative construction of the corresponding interacting products is via an up biderivation of the Hopf monoid, which recovers Bogoliubov's formula.
+We develop an algebraic formalism for perturbative quantum field theory (pQFT) which is based on Joyal's combinatorial species.
+We show that certain basic structures of pQFT are correctly viewed as algebraic structures internal to species, constructed with respect to the Cauchy monoidal product.
+Aspects of this formalism have appeared in the physics literature, particularly in the work of Bogoliubov-Shirkov, Steinmann, Ruelle, and \hbox{Epstein-Glaser-Stora}.
+In this paper, we give a fully explicit account in terms of modern theory developed by \hbox{Aguiar-Mahajan}.
+We describe the central construction of causal perturbation theory as a homomorphism from the Hopf monoid of set compositions, decorated with local observables, into the Wick algebra of microcausal polynomial observables.
+The operator-valued distributions called (generalized) time-ordered products and (generalized) retarded products are obtained as images of fundamental elements of this Hopf monoid under the curried homomorphism.
+The perturbative \hbox{S-matrix} scheme corresponds to the so-called universal series, and the property of causal factorization is naturally expressed in terms of the action of the Hopf monoid on itself by Hopf powers, called the Tits product.
+Given a system of fully renormalized time-ordered products, the perturbative construction of the corresponding interacting products is via an up biderivation of the Hopf monoid, which recovers Bogoliubov's formula.

 \hypertarget{foo}{ }